 Neptune Bounce Mushroom

-This beautiful Neptune Bounce Mushroom is WYSIWYG approximately 1/2″ in diameter.
+This beautiful Neptune Bounce Mushroom colony is WYSIWYG and has three mushrooms, the largest is approximately 1/2″ in diameter with a baby shroom on each side.
 The Neptune Bounce is known for its powdery blue and teal base with puffy, sand colored bubbles.
 The Neptune Bounce is an uncommon bouncing mushroom as the majority of bounce mushrooms are of the rhodactis variety, while the Neptune Bounce belongs to the Discosoma or ‘Discos’ for short.

 Discosoma that are over illuminated can form oxide radicals in their flesh that resemble white tumors.
 These mushrooms can change color depending on the light provided, so there is some room to experiment with different lighting profiles as long as the polyp is not showing signs of distress.